johnchildren/documents/cv/cv.md

 - DSLs, ASTs and Interpreters
 - Relation Databases and SQL
 - Query planning and execution
+- Services and APIs

+#### Languages

+- Nix
+- C
+- Python
+- Haskell
+- Golang

 #### Tools

 - NixOS and Nixpkgs
 - PostgreSQL
+- Git and GitLab
+- ANTLR4 and yacc

 ### Misc